 Completion of the Social Work Diploma program will prepare and enable students to continue their education in a Bachelor of Social Work program at various Universities, including the University of Calgary's Bachelor of Social Work degree program.

-High School Diploma or equivalent with a mark of 50% in English 30-1 or equivalent.
+• a minimum of 50% in English 30-1.

 Mature students (students who are 21 years of age or out of school for at least three consecutive years):